Hormone Replacement Therapy (HRT)

 - Erectile Dysfunction

 - Reduce Muscle Mass

 Bioidentical hormones are processed hormones designed to mimic the hormones made by your body’s glands.
 Taking bioidentical hormones can help people who experience symptoms of low or unbalanced hormones.
 This is often the case for people experiencing symptoms of peri-menopause, menopause, or andropause.

-Both the FDA-approved and compounded hormones come in various doses and forms (pills, creams, gels, sprays and vaginal inserts).
+Both FDA-approved and compounded hormones come in various doses and forms (pills, creams, gels, sprays, and vaginal inserts).
 Be sure to talk to your healthcare provider to find out which type of BHRT is right for you.

 Hormones are chemicals made by your endocrine glands.
 They are messengers that tell other parts of your body how and when to work.
 Hormones affect many systems and functions in your body.
 Even the slightest imbalance can cause symptoms that interfere with your day.
 Healthcare providers may recommend hormone replacement therapy as a treatment for these symptoms.

 Bioidentical hormone therapy (BHRT) uses processed hormones that come from plants.
 Estrogen, progesterone, and testosterone are the most commonly used bioidentical hormones.

 Some prescription forms of bioidentical hormones are premade by drug companies.
 The U.S. Food and Drug Administration (FDA) has approved certain types of bioidentical hormones.
 Other forms of bioidentical hormones are custom-made by a pharmacist based on a healthcare provider’s prescription.
 These are compounded (or mixed) bioidentical hormones.